 2) Add coarsely ground* coffee to the top and just let it sink to the bottom on its own.
 Different people recommend different proportions of coffee to water.
 Experiment to see what tastes good to you.

-Leave on the counter 12 to 24 hours, depending on how strong you like it.
+Leave on the counter or in a cupboard 12 to 24 hours, depending on how strong you like it.

 The next day, filter coffee with a fine metal sieve into your cup.
-I use a mesh tea infuser.
+I use a 2.5 inch mesh tea strainer.
 This is why it’s important to grind the coffee coarsely, to minimize fine grounds that can get through the sieve into your cup.

 And that’s it.
 You can add ice and milk, cream, sugar… whatever.
 You can also heat it if you wish.
 I just drink it black and at room temperature… it does the job for me.